TamimEhsan/Simple-Sandbox/4. Get Resource Usage/README.md

 ```
 ./extern4
 ```
-You should see data writen to input.txt and data being read from it. \
+You should see program running normally. \
 Then we run the external programs inside sandbox
 ```
 ./sandbox extern4